Sondland prepared to deny he was warned about Ukraine work

 That statement would be contrary to earlier testimony that Sondland’s actions set off alarms in the West Wing.

-The New York Times reported that Bolton had a tense encounter with Sondland on July 10 and instructed Hill to notify Eisenberg about Sondland’s work with Giuliani and Mulvaney.

-A person close to Sondland said Tuesday that neither Bolton nor Hill raised any concerns with him.
+But the person familiar with Sondland’s account said Tuesday that neither Bolton nor Hill raised any concerns directly with him.

-Perry said that he, Volker and Sondland had pushed to hold the call sooner than later to show support for Ukraine and to develop the relationship with the two countries, with the expectation that there would be unimpeded investigations.
+Perry told Bolton that he, Volker and Sondland were in agreement that the call should be held sooner than later to demonstrate support for Ukraine and to develop the relationship with the two countries, with the expectation that Ukraine would embrace unimpeded investigations and clean up corruption.
 But he told Bolton that other staff wanted to wait until there was something more substantive to talk about.
-Bolton did not respond with any concerns, the person said.
+Bolton at that time did not bring up any concerns about Giuliani or the discussions, the person said.

+That phone call, now the basis of a whistleblower complaint, took place on July 25 and involved Trump repeatedly prodding Zelenskiy to investigate Biden’s son, Hunter.
+At the time, the Trump administration was withholding hundreds of millions of dollars in military aid from Ukraine.

 Sondland, who had agreed to be interviewed without a subpoena, was to have testified last week as part of the impeachment inquiry.
-But the White House blocked him, with Trump tweeting that “he’d be testifying before a totally compromised kangaroo court.”
-House Democrats quickly subpoenaed Sondland, and he agreed to comply.
+But the White House blocked him, with Trump tweeting that he would be “testifying before a totally compromised kangaroo court.”
+House Democrats subpoenaed Sondland, and he agreed to comply.

+On Thursday, he is expected to be asked about text messages that show him and two other U.S. diplomats acting as intermediaries as Trump urged Ukraine to investigate the 2016 U.S. election and Burisma, the company linked to Biden’s son, Hunter.

-Sondland is expected to say that the reassurance about no quid pro quo was based solely on what Trump told him in a phone call before the text.
+Sondland is expected to say that the reassurance about there being no quid pro quo was based solely on what Trump told him in a phone call before he sent the text.
 He is also expected to say that he did not associate Burisma with the Biden family and viewed the emphasis on investigating corruption as part of a goal shared broadly across the administration.

 Sondland, a wealthy hotelier and philanthropist, took an unconventional path to the diplomatic post and to supporting Trump himself.
 He initially backed Jeb Bush during the Republican primary, but ultimately donated $1 million to Trump’s inaugural committee.